Definition of safety by ICAO: Do what you can to keep risks of flying to an acceptable level.

 This helps make sure that even if someone is tired or stressed, they can still understand what is being said.
 When people follow the same speaking rules, fewer mistakes happen.

-Clear communication can save lives when things go wrong.
+Clear communication can save lives (in this case it would include yours) when things go wrong.

 Good communication is a big part of SMS.
 Workers must be able to report things they see that are dangerous, like broken equipment or risky behavior.
 These reports must be easy to understand so that the safety team can act fast.